Paul Foot (comedian): Ash in the Attic

 Foot's 2010 Edinburgh show Ash in the Attic was directed by comedian Noel Fielding and enjoyed two sell-out runs at London's Soho Theatre in February 2011.
 Ash in the Attic was then taken to Melbourne for the 2011 Melbourne International Comedy Festival as part of the official gala selection where it received a 5-star review in The Age.
-Australian Chortle wrote in their review that Ash in the Attic was "One of the best comedy shows ever to have been performed in Melbourne".
+Australian Chortle wrote in its review that Ash in the Attic was "One of the best comedy shows ever to have been performed in Melbourne".
 A CD of the show was released, and can be bought from his website, standard online shops, and from Foot at tour shows.

 Still Life

 Foot performed eight secret London previews for his 2011 Edinburgh show Still Life before taking it to the Fringe where the show had a sell-out run at the Underbelly.
 Foot toured the UK in autumn 2011 with Still Life starting at the Soho Theatre on 26 September.
 Foot took Still Life to the 2012 Melbourne International Comedy Festival where he starred in the Comedy Festival Gala on Australia's Network Ten and was nominated for a Barry Award.
 Still Life also featured at the Just for Laughs festival in Montreal.
 The poster image for Still Life is an original artwork, a portrait of Foot amidst various fruits, by Victoria Brook.